 - Slow Cooker Blueberry Cobbler

-Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!Slow Cooker Peach Cobbler
+Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!WATCH HOW TO MAKE SLOW COOKER PEACH COBBLER

-This easy slow cooker peach cobbler is a healthy version of the classic peach cobbler dump cake – using fresh peaches and homemade yellow cake mix.
+Make this easy peach cobbler recipe in the slow cooker for a better version of the classic peach cobbler dump cake, using fresh peaches and homemade yellow cake mix.

 - Category: Desserts